The Context Bloat Problem

 How the Sandbox Works

-Scripts run in isolated subprocesses that can’t access each other’s memory or state.
+Scripts run in isolated subprocesses.
 The subprocess captures stdout, and only that enters the conversation context.
-The raw data—log files, API responses, snapshots—never leaves the sandbox.
+Raw data — log files, API responses, snapshots — never leaves the sandbox.

 Supported runtimes: JavaScript, TypeScript, Python, Shell, Ruby, Go, Rust, PHP, Perl, R, and Elixir.
 Bun is auto-detected for 3-5x faster JS/TS execution.

-Intent-driven filtering: When output exceeds 5 KB and an intent is provided, Context Mode indexes the full output into the knowledge base, searches for sections matching your intent, and returns only relevant matches.
+Intent-driven filtering: When output exceeds 5 KB and an intent is provided, Context Mode:

 The Knowledge Base: FTS5 + BM25